nitulk/angularjs-styleguide/README.md

 |_app.js
 ```

+- Avoid empty folders
+- All folder and file names should be in camelCase
 - Put all angular blocks (controllers, directives, services, etc.) in their own files and `require()` them from their module's app.js
 - Prefix all files with the module name to avoid name collisions when multiple modules are running within the same app
 - Suffix config, controller, factory, provider, run, and service file names with the type of angular construct (eg. `Factory`, `Service`, etc.)
+- Pieces of code that are shared between modules should live in their own repositories, and be installed and managed with bower.
+If a piece of code is too small or too specific to be separated, it should live in a shared/ folder (a sibling of your module folders)

 ## Modules